 This short term virtual CIVIS course will address the following main topics:

 - Language contact, multilingualism and minorities in settings in the Romance-speaking world

 - Theories and methods applicable to the study of multilingual environments

 Upon completion of the course, students should be able to:

-- Understand and reflect upon multilingualism in the Romance-speaking world based on set examples from the reading list (and/or previous studies) and classroom activities.
+- Understand and reflect upon multilingualism in the Romance-speaking world based on set examples from the reading list (and/or previous studies) and course activities;

-- Apply a number of theories and methods addressed during the course to either analyse language contexts characterised by language contact and change or discuss specific cases of language policy and planning.
+- Apply several theories and methods addressed during the course to either analyse language contexts characterised by language contact and change or discuss specific cases of language policy and planning;

-This short term virtual mobility course is open to Master's students at the nine CIVIS member universities, with an advanced level and/or a Bachelor's degree in Languages, Linguistics, History, Philosophy or a related program.
+This virtual mobility course is open to Master's students at one of the ten CIVIS member universities, with an advanced level and/or a Bachelor's degree in Languages, Linguistics, History, Philosophy, or a related program.

 In their cover letter, applicants should explain the reason why they want to participate in this particular course as well as their contribution to the course.